All Episodes

 They're continuing to advance Anbar province and so forth.

-And it still remains true that even though there's nothing wrong with air power, don't I don't want anybody to think that I'm down on air power.
+And it still remains true that even though there's nothing wrong with air power, I don't want anybody to think that I'm down on air power.

 I love it.

-I'm like everybody, I just bombed these bastards to the Stone Age.
+I just bombed these bastards to the Stone Age.

-Yeah, see these occupy Wall Street and the global warming protesters and the animal rights activists and the feminazis, they're just worn out.
+Yeah, see, these Occupy Wall Street and the global warming protesters and the animal rights activists and the feminazis, they're just worn out.

 They don't have the energy to protest the war anymore.